awslabs/aws-crypto-tools-test-vector-framework/features/0004-awses-decrypt.md

 In addition to describing the test cases, the manifest also identifies the client and version that created the ciphertext.

+### Workflow

+1. Read decrypt manifest file.
+2. Using data in decrypt manifest, decrypt all test vectors and validate the results against their respective plaintexts.

 ## Reference-level Explanation

 ### Contents